PyFlat-Studios-JS/ptbscript_debugger/README.md

-# ptbscript_debugger
+# PTB-Script-Debugger

-A simple debugger for ptbscript
+A simple syntax debugger for Ptbscript